Mestiço: Mestiço community in Angola

 The Mestiço are primarily of mixed European, native born indigenous Angolan and/or other indigenous African lineages.
 They tend to be Portuguese culturally and to have full Portuguese names.

 Although they make up about 2% of the population, they are the socially elite and racially privileged group in the country.
 Historically, Mestiços formed social and cultural allegiances with Portuguese colonists, subsequently identifying with the Portuguese over and above their indigenous identities.
 Despite their loyalty, the ethnic group faced economic and political adversity at hands of the white population during times of economic hardship for whites.
 These actions lead to ostracizing Mestiços from their inherited economic benefits which sparked the group to take a new sociopolitical direction.
 However, since the 400 year Portuguese presence in the country, the ethnic group has retained their position of entitlement which is highly evident in the political, economic and cultural hierarchy in present-day Angola.
 Their phenotype range is broad with a number of members possessing physical characteristics that are close to others within the indigenous black non-mixed population.
-Since the Mestiços are generally better educated than the rest of the indigenous black population, they exercise influence in government disproportionate to their numbers.